 All these elements swim in a sea of electrons with high energy.
 It is precisely the combined pressure of the electrons, that stops this type of star to collapse into even stranger bodies, like neutron stars or black holes.
 This pressure that the electrons exert is provoked by one of the properties of quantum mechanics: the Pauli exclusion principle.

 Chandrasekhar limit and type Ia supernovae

 Many white dwarfs exist that orbit around another star.
 White dwarfs in these conditions lead to enormous explosions.
 Under these conditions, the white dwarf steals material from its companion.
-As it accumulates more mass, by strange it may seem, it gets each time smaller.
+As it accumulates more mass, by strange as it may seem, it gets each time smaller.
 This is due to that, the more mass a white dwarf has, the more its electrons have to be compressed to maintain sufficient pressure towards the outside to support the extra mass.

-However, there is a limit in the quantity of mass a white dwarf can have.
+However, there is a limit to the quantity of mass a white dwarf can have.
 This limit is known as the Chandrasekhar limit, and it corresponds to 1.4 solar masses.
-At this point, and if the white dwarf steals matter sufficiently quick to its companion, the whole stellar nucleus is destroyed in one of the most powerful events in the universe: type Ia supernovae.
+At this point, and if the white dwarf steals matter sufficiently quick from its companion, the whole stellar nucleus is destroyed in one of the most powerful events in the universe: type Ia supernovae.
 In a second, the white dwarf releases as much energy as the Sun does during 10 billion years.
 During weeks it can be more luminous than a whole galaxy.